regisf/yablog/README.rst

    Enter your login name and password and go to Blog->Preferences.
 Create a new entry and enter your blog name and it's subtitle.
 Save your preferences.

 8) That's all...
-You can start to design your template (see ::Templates).
+You can start to design your template (see Templates).

 9) If you want to add